carlomilanesi/measures-rs/docs/Tutorial.md

 And here is the complete list of methods of `AffineMap3d`, which can be used to create affine transformations in the space:
 * `new(coefficients: [[Number; 4]; 3])`: It allows to construct any 3D affine transformation, if you know its 12 coefficients.
 * `translation(displacement: Measure3d)`: It returns a transformation which adds the specified vector to measure points.
-* `scaling(fixed_point: MeasurePoint3d, kx: Number, ky: Number, kz: Number)`: It returns a transformation which multiplies by the specified factors the differences with the specified fixed point.
+* `scaling(fixed_point: MeasurePoint3d, factors: [Number; 3])`: It returns a transformation which multiplies by the corresponding factors the differences with the specified fixed point.
 * `rotation(fixed_point: MeasurePoint3d, unit_vector: Measure3d, angle: Measure)`: It returns a transformation which rotates points counterclockwise by the specified angle, around the axis going through the specified fixed point and having the direction specified by a unit vector.
 * `projection_onto_line(fixed_point: MeasurePoint3d, unit_vector: Measure3d)`: It returns a transformation which projects points onto the line going through the specified fixed point and having the direction specified by a unit vector.
 * `projection_onto_plane(fixed_point: MeasurePoint3d, unit_vector: Measure3d)`: It returns a transformation which projects points onto the plane going through the specified fixed point and having the specified orthogonal unit vector.